Cross-Domain Federated Semantic Communication with Global Representation Alignment and Domain-Aware Aggregation: Global Representation and Domain-aware Aggregation for Cross-domain FL

 \subsubsection{Assumptions}

 We follow three standard assumptions \cite{li2020federated}: \textit{1) Each local objective function is $L_{1}$-Lipschitz smooth and continuous}, \textit{2) the stochastic gradient $g_{m,r}=\nabla \mathcal{L}(\theta_{m,r},\xi_{r})$ is unbiased and its variance bounded by $\sigma^{2}$}, \textit{3) the expected stochastic gradient is bounded by $V$}.
-On the other hand, we consider the fourth assumption for local representation extraction function, being $L_{2}$-Lipschitz continuous, which can be represented as the following equation\cite{tan2022fedproto}:

-Given the assumptions above, we establish the theoretical convergence analysis, with Theorem 1 detailing the expected decrease in each round, where $e$ represents the local iteration and $R$ represents the global round.\\ \textbf{Theorem 1.} \textit{For an arbitrary client, after every communication round, we have,}

-\textit{where $rE$ is the timestep before the global feature representation. $rE+1/2$ is the time step right after the global representation and right before its first local step.
-The theorem indicates the deviation bound of the local objective function after each communication round, and convergence can be assured if a certain expected one-round decrease (with appropriate $\eta$ and $\lambda$).}\\ \textbf{Corollary 1.} \textit{The loss function $\mathcal{L}$ of an arbitrary client monotonously decreases in every communication round when}
+On the other hand, we consider the fourth assumption for local representation extraction function, being $L_{2}$-Lipschitz continuous, which can be represented as the following equation\cite{tan2022fedproto}: Given the assumptions above, we establish the theoretical convergence analysis, with Theorem 1 detailing the expected decrease in each round, where $e$ represents the local iteration and $R$ represents the global round.\\ \textbf{Theorem 1.} \textit{For an arbitrary client, after every communication round, we have,} \textit{where $rE$ is the timestep before the global feature representation. $rE+\frac{1}{2}$ is the time step right after the global representation and right before its first local step.
+The theorem indicates the deviation bound of the local objective function after each communication round, and convergence can be assured if a certain expected one-round decrease (with appropriate $\eta$ and $\lambda$).
+The sketch of proof is as follows:}\\

+\textbf{Lemma 1.} \textit{With the assumptions 1 and 2 hold, the loss function of a client for communication round $r+1$ to the last local update step can be bounded as:} \textbf{Proof:} \textit{With the $\theta_{rE+1}= \theta_{rE+\frac{1}{2}}-\eta g_{rE +\frac{1}{2}}$, Assumption 1 can be written:}